 Introduction

 Humans in their social environment rely on the information conspecifics provide.
 This does not only hold for reading explicit signals, as in conversations, but also for implicit signals, as in gazes.
-Specifically, if an individual looks into a specific direction, this information is often read spontaneously and redirects the observers’ attention towards the referred object or location.
-The process of following someone’s gaze is can be referred to as joint attention.
-These attentional shifts are crucial for joint attention.
+Specifically, if an individual looks into a certain direction, this information is often read spontaneously by an observer and redirects his or her attention towards the referred object or location.
+Such guidance of someone else’s attention is also called gaze cuing, whereas the process of following someone’s gaze is often referred to as joint attention.

-The most used paradigm to investigate these attentional shifts is the so-called gaze-cueing paradigm (Driver et al., 1999; Friesen & Kingstone, 1998; Langton & Bruce, 2000).
-These studies show that perceived gaze cues lead to a reflexive attentional shifts, which can result in processing benefit for specific locations (for a very recent study see Langton, McIntyre, Hancock, & Leder, 2017).
-Even though gaze cues are crucial for joint attention, the standard gaze-cueing paradigm is criticized for lacking ecological validity (for an overview see: Risko, Laidlaw, Freeth, Foulsham, & Kingstone, 2012), because (among others) these studies use isolated heads (Friesen & Kingstone, 1998; Langton & Bruce, 2000) or even cartoon heads (Driver et al., 1999; Ristic & Kingstone, 2005) as gaze cues.
+The most frequently used paradigm to investigate such attentional shifts is the so-called gaze-cueing paradigm (Driver et al., 1999; Friesen & Kingstone, 1998; Langton & Bruce, 2000).
+Studies using this paradigm show that perceived gaze cues like faces/eyes looking at a certain location (?) lead to reflexive attentional shifts, which can result in a processing benefit for the looked at locations (for a very recent study see Langton, McIntyre, Hancock, & Leder, 2017).
+Even though gaze cues are crucial for joint attention, the standard gaze-cueing paradigm is criticized for lacking ecological validity, because (among others) these studies use isolated heads (Friesen & Kingstone, 1998; Langton & Bruce, 2000) or even cartoon heads (Driver et al., 1999; Ristic & Kingstone, 2005) as gaze cues (for an overview of this criticism see: Risko, Laidlaw, Freeth, Foulsham, & Kingstone, 2012).
 For example, in a recent study Hayward, Voorhies, Morris, Capozzi, and Ristic (2017) did not find reliable links between classical gaze cueing tasks and real social engage.

-The relevance of ecological valid stimuli is a core aspect of social attention research, which provides a bigger framework for gaze cueing (Itier & Batty, 2009).
-Social attention research describes attentional consequences of social interactions and focuses often on similarities and differences of different types of social stimuli (Risko et al., 2012), from real human interactions (Freeth, Foulsham, & Kingstone, 2013; for example: K. E. W. Laidlaw, Foulsham, Kuhn, & Kingstone, 2011) to highly controlled laboratory settings with isolated faces as stimuli (for example: Langton et al., 2017).
+The relevance of ecologically (?) valid stimuli is a core aspect of social attention research (Itier & Batty, 2009).
+Social attention research investigates attentional consequences of social interactions and focuses often on similarities and differences of different types of social stimuli (Risko et al., 2012), from real human interactions (Freeth, Foulsham, & Kingstone, 2013; for example: Laidlaw, Foulsham, Kuhn, & Kingstone, 2011) to highly controlled laboratory settings with isolated faces (for example: Langton et al., 2017).